openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

 On the start-up, the application reads command-line parameters and loads one network to the Inference Engine for execution.

 Once the program receives an image, it performs the following steps:
-1. Converts the frame of video into the LAB color space
+1. Converts the frame of video into the LAB color space.
-2. Uses the L-channel to predict A and B channels
+2. Uses the L-channel to predict A and B channels.
-3. Restores the image by converting it into the BGR color space
+3. Restores the image by converting it into the BGR color space.

 ### Running the Demo